Gradiance: The Mother of all Reductions

 The Cultural History of Inner Mind Space

-The Historical Development of the Inner Mind Space in Terms of the Overlap between a Jaynesian Concept of Consciousness and Narrative Identity Theory Excerpt from dissertation: “The Possibility Conditions of Narrative Identity“.
+Introduction.
+Following are two sections from the dissertation: “The Possibility Conditions of Narrative Identity“.
 Though I intended to include much more Jaynesian theory, I think these two sections will be most accessible for Jaynesians.
-The rest is … Continue reading “The Cultural History of Inner Mind Space”
+The rest is also pretty compatible with Jaynes.
+What my dissertation did was to highlight the narrative component of consciousness and … Continue reading “The Cultural History of Inner Mind Space”

 The Tacit Dimension Operative in Phenomenology